PX4/PX4-Autopilot/nuttx/configs/stm3240g-eval/README.txt

        Then DMA works fine.
 The downside is, of course, is that we lose 64Kb of precious SRAM.

+    5. Another SDIO/DMA issue.
+This one is probably a software bug.
+This is the bug as stated in the TODO list:

+       "If you use a large I/O buffer to access the file system, then the MMCSD driver will perform multiple block SD transfers.
+With DMA ON, this seems to result in CRC errors detected by the hardware during the transfer.
+Workaround:  Use I/O buffers less the 1024 bytes."

+       For this reason, CONFIG_FTPD_DATABUFFERSIZE=512 appears in the defconfig file.

+    6. Another DMA-related concern.
+I see this statement in the reference
+       manual:  "The burst configuration has to be selected in order to respect the AHB protocol, where bursts must not cross the 1 KB address boundary because the minimum address space that can be allocated to a single slave is 1 KB.
+This means that the 1 KB address boundary should not be crossed by a burst block transfer, otherwise an AHB error would be generated, that is not reported by the DMA registers."

+       There is nothing in the DMA driver to prevent this now.

   ostest:
   ------
     This configuration directory, performs a simple OS test using